JetBrains/amper/docs/Documentation.md

 ### Publishing

 _NOTE: Publishing configuration is not yet designed or implemented.
-Meanwhile, wou can use [Gradle interop](#gradle-interop) for publishing._
+Meanwhile, you can use [Gradle interop](#gradle-interop) for publishing._

 Publishing means preparing the resulting [package](#packaging) for external use, and actually uploading or deploying it.
 Here are a few examples of publishing: